 09 of 10

 Canada has more coastline than any other country, so it goes to reason that lighthouses are plentiful.
-Lighthouses are most prevalent in Eastern Canada, namely the maritime provinces, Nova Scotia, New Brunswick, Prince Edward Island and Newfoundland, but I know of at least one in Ontario (Bruce Bay Cottages & Lighthouse).
+Lighthouses are most prevalent in Eastern Canada, namely the maritime provinces, Nova Scotia, New Brunswick, Prince Edward Island and Newfoundland, and there's at least one in Ontario.

 Just make sure the hotel is not "Lighthouse" in name only if you want to sleep in an actual lighthouse.